L\'evy systems and moment formulas for mixed Poisson integrals: L evy systems

 \section{L\'evy systems}

-The second important motivation for this work are the so-called L\'evy systems for L\'evy processes.
+An important motivation for this work is due to the so-called L\'evy systems for L\'evy processes.
 These are identities between expectations of sums taken with respect to the jumps of a L\'evy process and expectations of integrals taken with respect to the corresponding intensity measure.
 There exist a considerable variety of (multiple) L\'evy systems, as we discuss below.